Use Easy Switch.

 What should I take into account before taking my decision?

-- Check if you have taken out a fixed-term contract with your former operator.
+• As a consumer, a company or a non-profit organisation with no more than 9 employees: check whether a fixed-term contract is still active at your previous operator.
 If you took out your contract less than 6 months ago, your operator may charge you a termination fee.
 This fee is limited to the subscription fee you would have paid until the 6th month of the contract.

-- Check if the operator sold you a device at a reduced price with the subscription.
+• Check if the operator sold you a device at a reduced price with the subscription.
 In that case, the operator can charge you the residual value of the device.
-This value must be indicated in a repayment table annexed to the contract.
+This value must be indicated in a repayment table in the contract (or an annex)..
 Each month, the same amount must be deducted from the residual value of the device.
 After 24 months, an operator can never charge you an indemnity for the device.

 What do I have to communicate to my new operator?

-You will find that code (a series of numbers and/or letters):- online, in your customer page;
+You will find that code (a series of numbers and/or letters):

 - in your invoice;